OmicsDI/specifications/README.md

 ### 2.4.
 OmicsDI XML?

-The OmicsDI XML is used to export every database (including all the datasets) to a common structure.
+The [OmicsDI XML](https://github.com/BD2K-DDI/specifications/blob/master/docs/schema/README.md) is used to export every database (including all the datasets) to a common structure [Full Description](https://github.com/BD2K-DDI/specifications/blob/master/docs/schema/README.md).
 The XML structure (in short) is the following:

 ```xml
 <database>